5th Spring School

 The spring school introduces scientists and applicants from industry to the theory of LBM and trains them on practical problems.
 The first half of the week is dedicated to the theoretical fundamentals of LBM up to ongoing research on selected topics.
 Followed by mentored training on case studies using OpenLB in the second half of the week, the participants gain deep insights into LBM and its applications.
-Emphasis is placed on the modelling and simulation of particulate fluid flows.
+Emphasis is placed on the modelling and simulation of fluid flows.

 This educational concept is probably unique in the LBM community and offers a comprehensive and personal guided approach to LBM.
 Participants also benefit from the knowledge exchange during poster session, coffee breaks and an excursion.

-Lab room and requirements
+Software tutorial and requirements

 In the computing lab sessions on Thursday and Friday, the participants are trained on practical applications, deploying the open source software OpenLB.
 Particular focus is placed on case studies, which are important to understand and verify the theory presented in the lectures, earlier in the spring school.
 By the help of experienced tutors, the computing lab sessions also enable to set up OpenLB simulations for relevant problems.
 To guaranty personal tutoring and intensive exchange between experienced mentors and novices, the lab is limited to 50 participants.